Reasoning-Modulated Representations

 \paragraph{Natural pipeline} We now set out to evaluate whether our pre-trained \gls{rmr} processors can be meaningfully re-used by an encoder in a pixel-based contrastive learning pipeline.

-For our pixel-based encoder $\tilde{f}$, we use the same CNN trunk as in \cite{anand2019unsupervised}---however, as we require slot-level rather than image-level embeddings, the final layers of our encoder are different.
+For our pixel-based encoder $\tilde{f}$, we use the same CNN trunk as \citet{anand2019unsupervised}---however, as we require slot-level rather than flat embeddings, the final layers of our encoder are different.
 Namely, we apply a $1\times 1$ convolution computing $128m$ feature maps (where $m$ is the number of feature maps per-slot).
 We then flatten the spatial axes, giving every slot $m\times h\times w$ features, which we finally linearly project to 64-dimensional features per-slot, aligning with our pre-trained $P$.
-Note that setting $m=1$ recovers exactly the style of object detection employed by C-SWM \cite{kipf2019contrastive}.
+Note that setting $m=1$ recovers exactly the style of object detection employed by C-SWM~\citep{kipf2019contrastive}.
 Since our desired outputs are themselves latents, $\tilde{g}$ is a single linear projection to 64 dimensions.

 Overall, our pixel-based transition model learns a function $\tilde{g}(P(\tilde{f}({\bf x}), a))\approx\tilde{f}({\bf y})$, where $\bf y$ is the next state observed after applying action $a$ in state $\bf x$.
-To optimise it, we re-use exactly the same TransE-inspired \cite{bordes2013translating} contrastive loss that C-SWM \cite{kipf2019contrastive} used.
+To optimise it, we re-use exactly the same TransE-inspired~\citep{bordes2013translating} contrastive loss that C-SWM~\citep{kipf2019contrastive} used.

 Once state representation learning concludes, all components are typically thrown away except for the encoder, $\tilde{f}$, which is used for downstream tasks.
 As a proxy for evaluating the quality of the encoder, we train linear classifiers on the concatenation of all slot embeddings obtained from $\tilde{f}$ to predict individual RAM bits, exactly as in the abstract model case.
-Note that, by doing this, we have \emph{not} violated our assumption that paired $({\bf x}, \bar{\bf x})$ samples will not be provided while training the natural model---in this phase of RAM probing, the encoder $\tilde{f}$ is frozen, and gradients can only flow into the linear probe.
+Note that we have \emph{not} violated our assumption that paired $({\bf x}, \bar{\bf x})$ samples will not be provided while training the natural model---in this phase, the encoder $\tilde{f}$ is frozen, and gradients can only flow into the linear probe.